MSc Aviation Engineering and Management

 Research Methods for Engineers

-The aim of this module is to provide you with the ability to determine the most appropriate methods to collect, analyse and interpret information relevant to an area of engineering research.
-To provide you with the ability to critically reflect on your own and others work.
+Support students to determine the most appropriate methods to collect, analyse and interpret information relevant to an area of engineering research.

 Individual Project